Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

 ```
 furniture: {
     // Display and sound
     pose:[0.0f,0.01f,0.0f], //The pose the furniture armor stand's head gets.
-The jaw is ignored and the pitch is copied over to the armor stand, ignoring execution rotation pitch.
-Default = 0.0f,0.01f,0.0f
+The jaw is ignored, and the pitch is clamped to -90..90 and copied over to the armor stand, ignoring execution rotation pitch.
+Default = defined by furniture, generally 0.0f,0.01f,0.0f
     no_long_shake:1b, //When set disables the long shaking animation from manual search.
 Default = 0b.
     no_short_shake:1b, //When set disables the short shaking animation from manual search.
 Default = 0b.
     no_visual_shake:1b, //When set disables the shaking animations visually; sound will still play.
 Default = 0b.
-    use_medium_shake:1b, //When set forces a shake animation used by room clear chests, rather than the other 2.
+    use_medium_shake:1b, //When set forces a shake animation used by room clear chests, rather than the long and short ones.
 Default = 0b.
     sound:{ //The ID of the furniture shake sound.
 See IDs in use for valid IDs.
         namespace:"luigis_mansion", //The namespace of the furniture shake sound.
 Defaults to "luigis_mansion".
         id:"heavy_generic" //The ID of the furniture shake sound.
 Defaults to "heavy_generic".
     },
     interact_animation:7, //What animation gets used when using the interact method.
 Enthusiastic animation (7) aditionally has a punch sound and will swing swinging furniture.
 Overrides default animation selecting.
-Default = none, except for room clear chests which use 45 when the 3DS Remake add-on is installed or not, and 43 when not.
+Default = none, except for room clear chests which use 45 when the 3DS Remake add-on is installed.
+    inverted_swing:1b, //Swinging furniture only, whether the swinging angles are inverted for searching methods.
+Default = 0b.

     //search details
     searchable: ["<method>"], //Sets what method can result in searching.
-If "interact" is absent here, but provided in shake_animation, interact will still try to shake it, and trigger the search animaton it, but it won't actually get searched.
+If "interact" is absent here, but provided in shake_animation, interact will still try to shake it, and trigger the search animaton, but it won't actually get searched.
 Methods: time(will search automatically), interact, vacuum, dust, fire, water, ice.
 Default = none.
     shake_animation: ["<method>"], //Sets what method can result in the furniture shaking.
 Methods: interact, vacuum, dust, fire, water, ice.
 Default = none.
     searched:1b, //When set the furniture should spawn triggering its searched animation.
-If set for room clear chests, also stops the spawn sound from playing.
 Default = 0b.
     no_search_animation:1b, //When set the furniture has no search animation at all (eg on a chest doesn't open it).
-If set alongside searched, the furniture spawns in in the searched state, skipping the animation.
+If set alongside searched, the furniture spawns in the searched state, skipping the animation.
 Default = 0b.
     must_face:1b, //When set requires the player to face the opposite direction compared to this furniture (with 90 degree total range) in other to manually search it.
 Default = 0b.
     cannot_search_when_open:1b, //When set prevents the furniture from searching again if it has been opened.
 If set alongside searched, makes loot drop immedietly on spawn.
 Default = 0b.